 Just before serving, perk up the flavors with a bit of sea salt, if needed.

 Did you notice what I wrote about the time for cooking the carrots?
 Standard stovetop cooking takes 5-10 minutes, while cooking on high pressure in a pressure cooker takes only 1 minute!
 I highly encourage you to think about adding one of these tools to your kitchen collection.

 We think that these carrots are particularly nice topped with some of my homemade Chat Masala.
 With or without, you will certainly be able to get your kids to eat these vegetables.
 And try topping other vegetables with my Moroccan Vinaigrette as well.
 You’ll be sure to see more veggies get eaten around your table.

-Shared at Fight Back Friday, Mouth Watering Monday, Melt In Your Mouth Monday, Ultimate Recipe Swap, This Week’s Cravings, Ultimate Recipe Swap, Life as Mom, Beauty and Bedlam, Good Cheap Eats, Real Food Digest, The DIY HSHP, The Prairie Homestead, Diet, Dessert N Dogs, and World Food Thursday.
+Shared at Fight Back Friday, Mouth Watering Monday, Melt In Your Mouth Monday, Ultimate Recipe Swap, Ultimate Recipe Swap, Life as Mom, Beauty and Bedlam, Good Cheap Eats, Real Food Digest, The DIY HSHP, The Prairie Homestead, Diet, Dessert N Dogs, and World Food Thursday.